The stunning Riviera Nayarit features over 200 miles of nearly-untouched beaches and jungle on Mexico’s Pacific Coast.

-That would be reason enough to visit, but what makes this stretch of land even more alluring is its charming beach towns, fishing villages, and colorful Pueblo Mágicos (Magic Towns).
+That would be reason enough to visit, but what makes this stretch of land even more alluring are its charming beach towns, fishing villages, and colorful Pueblo Mágicos (Magic Towns).

-As such, Mexico’s Riviera Nayarit is attracting more visitors than ever before who are eager to flock to its golden sand beaches, chow down on fresh seafood, and enjoy an exciting morning of whale watching in the warm Bahía de Banderas (Banderas Bay).
+As such, Mexico’s Riviera Nayarit is attracting more visitors than ever before, all eager to soak up the sun on its golden sand beaches, chow down on fresh seafood, and enjoy exciting activities like whale watching in the warm Bahía de Banderas (Banderas Bay).

-The first time we moved to Mexico in 2018 we happened to move to a small beachside town in Nayarit by the name of San Pancho (or San Francisco on the map).
+The first time we moved to Mexico in 2018 we happened to choose a small beachside town in Nayarit known as San Pancho (or San Francisco on the map).
 We ended up living there for almost two years, as we could never seem to pull ourselves away from its beautiful beach and lovely people.

-During our time in Nayarit, we were able to visit many small towns dotted along the coast, including a few of Nayarit’s major cities like its bustling capital of Tepic.
+During our time in Nayarit, we were able to visit the small towns that dot the coast, including a few of Nayarit’s major cities, like the bustling capital of Tepic.

 In this guide, I’ll share with you the best towns and beaches in Nayarit that you won’t want to miss on your next Mexico vacation.